paschalogu/Terraform/README.md

 ### Step 5: Pushing the code to Source Code Management (GitHub)

-Create a new repository on GitHub and push the existing repository from the command line
+Create a new repository on GitHub and push the existing repository from the command line.

-Initialize the repository for git to track changes in the repository.

-On your project directory, run the below command to initialize git
+Initialize the repository for git to track changes in the repository.On your project directory, run the below command to initialize git:

 ```bash
 git init
 ```

 Create a `.gitignore` file by running the command `nano .gitignore`. input the files you don't want to commit in this .gitignore file.
 This includes variable files and terraform state files.
 Any file added here will not be pushed to GitHub.
-Add below files to the .gitignore file
+Add below files to the .gitignore file:

 ```bash
 .git/